equinor/appsec-snyk-onboarding/content/motivation.md

 ---

 <!-- Video -->
-<iframe width="1080" height="560" src="https://www.youtube-nocookie.com/embed/6WJvEUsAIxc" title="YouTube video player" frameborder="0"  allowfullscreen></iframe>
+<iframe width="1080" height="560" src="https://www.youtube-nocookie.com/embed/5HnS1zMnUJ4 " title="Secure Code Intro" frameborder="0"  allowfullscreen></iframe>

 Note:
 - A side note: It’s not about if your are hacked, it’s when.
 How you handle the incident is important.
 Hydro was transparent – and handled their crisis good.
 No real loss in reputation, rather the opposite.